 Installing your Decorative Window Film – Part 1

-Lay this cut pieces of window film onto the clean flat glass surface with the release liner facing you.
+Lay the cut piece of window film onto the clean flat glass surface with the release liner facing you.
 If there is an extra set of hands around, have them hold the film up to the window for you while you are cutting.
 You can also spray the film and the glass with your solution as this will help stick the film temporarily onto the glass.

 It is now time to remove the release liner.
-When removing the release liner you want to simultaneously being spraying the exposed adhesive – this ensures that the film does not stick to itself and is completely covered with the installation solution.
-Be careful however when removing the release liner from that the film does not roll onto itself.
-Also apply generous amount of wetting solution to the glass.
-The solutions prevents the film from sticking to the glass immediately, allowing you more time to properly position the film for cutting and installation.
+Be sure to spray the exposed adhesive as you remove the liner – this ensures that the film does not stick to itself and is completely covered with the installation solution.
+Be careful however when removing the release liner that the film does not roll onto itself.
+Also apply a generous amount of wetting solution to the glass.
+The solution prevents the film from sticking to the glass immediately, allowing you more time to properly position the film for cutting and installation.

 Tips for Removing the Window Film Release Liner